AguaClara/humic_acid/Research Report.md

 # **Manual**
 ### Experimental Methods
-1. Choose the experimental set-up by talking with other particle-removal subteams to decide what components are essential.
-The various experimental setups have different locations of pumps and numbers of pumps because they are for different subteams, but general components are necessary to determine from other subteams.
-For example, having a recirculator, pumps, turbidimeters and a clay bucket are essential.
+1. Choose the experimental set-up by talking with other particle-removal subteams to decide what apparatus components are essential.
 Construct the recirculator and flocculator.
 The recirculator was constructed from clear PVC piping, and fabricated to have custom joints, which were connected with adhesive.
 The flocculator is made from plastic tubing, which is coiled around a cardboard cylinder.

 <div class="alert alert-block alert-danger">
 Remove vague language.
 Try to make clear and concise.
 </div>

-2. Set up the ProCoDA by determining what pumps and turbidimeters need to be controlled based on experimentation purposes.
+2. Set up ProCoDA by determining what pumps and turbidimeters need to be controlled based on experimentation purposes.
 For our experiment, we pump humic acid, water, and coagulant at constant rates, so they don't need to be controlled directly by ProCoDA.
 The turbidimeters and pressure sensor are also linked to ProCoDA because we need the data to be measured in order to formulate an analysis of whether or not our removal system is effective.
 On the other hand, the clay pump does need to be controlled by ProCoDA because the clay rate is not constant.
-Our experimental purposes are to pump in specific concentrations of humic acid and coagulant and observe the effluent turbidity, which is why we need ProCoDA, because it allows us to see what happens to the effluent turbidity as the experiment runs to steady state, and what the effluent turbidity is at the experimental steady state.
+The pumps are turned on with the black switch on the front of the pump box.

 <div class="alert alert-block alert-danger">
 please revise section for clarity.
 This should be action driven i.e. how do you turn on the pumps?
 No need to reiterate purpose
 </div>

 3. Start experiments
-  * Collect data through ProCoDA and upload to Google Drive
+  * We collect data through ProCoDA and upload to Google Drive
     - The experiment run time varies with each experiment but we usually run the experiment until the clay runs out, which takes about 15 hours.
-  * Adjust experimental designs based on results
+  * We adjust experimental designs based on results
     - For example, if the results are not good because the coagulant ran out, the dilution factor for the coagulant can be changed to make the coagulant last longer, so the experiment has more time to reach steady state.
-  * Multiple trials should be conducted
+  * We will conduct multiple trials
     - To verify data is able to be reproduced, multiple trials for each coagulant concentration should be carried out, and the results should be compared for consistency in effluent turbidity.
   * Data Analysis
-    - This consists of looking at the excel sheet of data, and searching for the steady state in the data, which is where the effluent turbidity reaches a constant value, which is typically around 1 NTU.
+    - This consists of us looking at the excel sheet of data, and searching for the steady state in the data, which is where the effluent turbidity reaches a constant value, which is typically around 1 NTU.
 Then we plot the data from the start of the experiment until the steady state ends, which is when either coagulant or clay or humic acid runs out, which can be seen by a spike in effluent turbidity after a steady state.
+  * Note any observations and results while experimenting.

   <div class="alert alert-block alert-danger">
 Keep in mind good technical writing